Modelur/docs/docs/reference/menu.md

 **Buildings From Edges**

-Tell Modelur if and how it should create Buildings when edges are selected.
+Tell Modelur if and how it should create Buildings or City Blocks when edges are selected.
 There are three options: _Don't Create_, _From One Edge_ and _From Edge Loop_.

-_Don't Create_ option means you have to select a whole face or a loop in order to create a Building with such Building Area.
-If the selected edges don't form a closed loop, Modelur will ignore those edges and create a Building in the middle of the coordinate system and with _Default Building Area_ (as defined in [Default Building Parameters](whole_plot/#default-building-parameters)).
+_Don't Create_ option means you Modelur will create a Building or City Block only from selected faces, ignoring edge loops.
+If no face is selected, Modelur will create a Building in the middle of the coordinate system and with _Default Building Area_ (as defined in [Default Building Parameters](whole_plot/#default-building-parameters)).

- _From One Edge_ option means you can select just one edge of a loop and a Building will be created based on that loop.
-In case you have a loop within a loop and you select an edge of the outer loop, Modelur will create a Building based on the outer loop and ignore the inner loop (since it's edges are not in the selection).
+ _From One Edge_ option means you can select just one edge of a closed loop and a Building or City Block will be created based on that loop.
+In case you have a loop within a loop and you select an edge of the outer loop, Modelur will create a Building/City Blocks based on the outer loop and ignore the inner loop (since it's edges are not in the selection).
+If you select edges in both loops, Modelur will create two objects - one in the inner loop and one from outer loop and hole in the position of the inner loop.

- _From Edge Loop_ option means you have to select ALL the edges in a loop.
-If you have a loop within a loop, you have to select the edges of both loops.
-Otherwise Modelur will ignore selected edges and create a Building in the middle of the coordinate system and with _Default Building Area_ (as defined in [Default Building Parameters](whole_plot/#default-building-parameters)).
-But if you select all edges of the inner and outer loop, Modelur will create a Building with a hole (inner loop).
+ _From Edge Loop_ option means you have to select ALL the Edges of a closed loop in order to create Building or City Block.
+Of no complete edge loop is selected, Modelur will ignore selected edges and create a Building in the middle of the coordinate system and with _Default Building Area_ (as defined in [Default Building Parameters](whole_plot/#default-building-parameters)) or switch to Line tool so you can draw new City Block.

 **Lock City Blocks Upon Creation**